daijingz/Frontend_Applications/README.md

 # Web-Programming-Applications
-Web applications, web-based games and other interesting programs
+Web applications, web-based games and other interesting program

-Websites current total **0** lines
-Web-based games current total **1248** lines

 This program is a series of programs using web programming languages.
 Some of them are learnt (not inherit any codes from elsewhere, just learn how each part is working and write independent programming coding work in my own program) from online tutorials, developed licensed projects and courses.